DatingVIP/UEvent/README.md

 =======
 *How ...*

-The following code demonstrates how to attach events to the invokation of methods or functions:
+The following code demonstrates usage (see tests for more info):

 ```php
 <?php